Accelerating the Circular Economy in Ontario’s Film and Television Industry

 In 2021 Circular Innovation Council was appointed Program Manager of Ontario Green Screen (OGS), an initiative between government, industry partners, unions, guilds, trade associations, and companies that endeavours to make lasting change and empower individuals, production companies, and studios to make sustainable choices.

-Our collaboration continues into 2022 and will focus on implementing the actions outlined in the OGS Strategic Plan; building strategic relationships within the production community; and fostering relationships with regional stakeholders to promote sustainable production practices across the province.
+Our collaboration focuses on implementing the actions outlined in the OGS Strategic Plan; building strategic relationships within the production community; and fostering relationships with regional stakeholders to promote sustainable production practices across the province.

 Ontario’s fast-growing film and television industry makes significant cultural and economic contributions to the province.
 In 2019, the industry contributed a record-breaking $2.16 billion in direct spending to Ontario’s economy, and created 44,540 high-value full-time jobs for Ontarians.

-Continuing to Lead Ontario’s First Sustainability Plan for Film and Television: 2022 and Beyond
+Continuing to Lead Ontario’s First Sustainability Plan for Film and Television

 As the initiative continues under Circular Innovation Council’s steady hand, we will continue to evolve and respond to pressing industry needs, and focus on taking action to reduce environmental impacts and educate stakeholders on sustainable best practices in three key areas: